SoftwareAG/c8y-docs/content/change-logs/platform-services/data-broker-10-20-296-0-fixed-issues-with-microservice-based-data-broker-message-forwarding.md

 ticket: MTM-57995
 version: 1020.296.0
 ---
-Resolved a defect where the microservice-based Data Broker might fail to forward messages to the destination tenant after recovering from a temporary loss of connection to the Messaging Service.
+An issue has been resolved where the microservice-based data broker might fail to forward messages to the destination tenant after recovering from a temporary loss of connection to the Messaging Service.
 This connection loss could be caused by, for example, a transient network interruption or by maintenance on the Messaging Service.